-External Paint Colours

-Yes

-Is a permit required to paint an already painted surface?

-Internal Alteration Controls No

-Is a permit required for internal alterations?
+External Paint Colours Is a permit required to paint an already painted surface?
+Yes - to the extent of the render finish on the 1916 section of the dwelling Internal Alteration Controls Is a permit required for internal alterations?
+No Tree Controls Is a permit required to remove a tree?
+No Victorian Heritage Register Is the place included on the Victorian Heritage Register?
+No Incorporated Plan Does an Incorporated Plan apply to the site?
+No Outbuildings and fences exemptions Are there outbuildings and fences which are not exempt from notice and review?
+No Prohibited uses may be permitted Can a permit be granted to use the place for a use which would otherwise be prohibited?
+No Aboriginal Heritage Place Is the place an Aboriginal heritage place which is subject to the requirements of the Aboriginal Heritage Act 2006?
 No

-Tree Controls NIE

-Is a permit required to remove a tree?
-No

-Victorian Heritage Register No

-Is the place included on the Victorian Heritage Register?
-NO

-Incorporated Plan No

-Does an Incorporated Plan apply to the site?
-NO

-Outbuildings and fences exemptions

-Are there outbuildings and fences which are not exempt from No

-notice and review?

-Prohibited uses may be permitted

-Can a permit be granted to use the place for a use which would No

-otherwise be prohibited?

-Aboriginal Heritage Place

-Is the place an Aboriginal heritage place which is subject to the No

-requirements of the Aboriginal Heritage Act 2006?